MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 # Managed identity with MSAL.NET

 >[!NOTE]
->This feature is now generally available from [MSAL.NET](https://www.nuget.org/packages/Microsoft.Identity.Client/) version 4.54.0.
+>This feature is available starting with [MSAL.NET](https://www.nuget.org/packages/Microsoft.Identity.Client/) version 4.54.0.

 A common challenge for developers is the management of secrets, credentials, certificates, and keys used to secure communication between services.
-[Managed identities](/azure/active-directory/managed-identities-azure-resources/overview) in Azure eliminate the need for developers to manage these credentials manually.
-MSAL.NET supports acquiring tokens through the managed identity capability when used with applications running inside Azure infrastructure, such as:
+[Managed identities](/azure/active-directory/managed-identities-azure-resources/overview) in Azure eliminate the need for developers to handle these credentials manually.
+MSAL.NET supports acquiring tokens through the managed identity service when used with applications running inside Azure infrastructure, such as:

 * [Azure App Service](https://azure.microsoft.com/products/app-service/) (API version `2019-08-01` and above)
 * [Azure VMs](https://azure.microsoft.com/free/virtual-machines/)